Lower back exercises to keep your core strong and body balanced!

 3. Finally, you move into the good morning, or as Cat likes to call it… the good morning sunshine!
 This one is done standing up and also with feet hips width apart.
 The arms are placed by the head with hands spread apart behind your ears, or the arms spread out to the sides.
 In a forward movement you just bend at the hips, keeping your back flat until your torso is parallel to the ground.
 You then squeeze the glutes and focus on keeping your back straight as you return to standing.
 With practice and frequency you can advance this move by adding a bar to your shoulders to increase resistance.

 With these and other lower and mid back exercises it’s important to not overdo them.
 You don’t ever want to feel like you tore the muscles in an effort to grow them like you might with your biceps or glutes.
 Why?
 Well because you’re asking for back pain and injuries that can set you back if you do.
-So rather just incorporate them into your routine 2 to 3 times per week, and really focus on good form.
+So rather just incorporate them into your routine 2 to 3 times per week doing about 3 rounds of 12 repetitions (so about 30 to 40 total), and really focus on good form.

 With these exercises added to your fitness rotation, you can feel confident that you’re strengthening all the areas in your body rather than focusing on just the ones you can see.
 The back is out of sight (often, out of mind), but is a crucial player in the balance and overall harmony of the entire body.